tardate/LittleCodingKata/pascal/free_pascal/README.md

 # Free Pascal

-Installing and running the Free Pascal compiler on MacOSX.
+Installing and running the Free Pascal compiler on MacOS.

 ## Notes